jutsuai/jutsu-docs/platform/architecture.md

 - **Context-Aware Applications:** Agents leverage RAG models to provide highly context-aware responses and actions, making them suitable for applications such as Jutsu’s AI-driven code generators and copilots.
 These agents can assist developers by providing real-time coding suggestions, automating repetitive tasks, and enhancing the overall efficiency of the development process.
 - **Collaborative Multi-Agent Systems:** The platform supports the development of collaborative multi-agent systems that can work together to solve complex problems, such as autonomous systems coordination, supply chain optimization, and large-scale data analysis.
 - **Intelligent dApps:** Developers can create decentralized applications incorporating intelligent agents to perform automated tasks, manage decentralized data, and interact with blockchain networks, offering advanced functionalities and improved user experiences.

-### Future Vision

-Jutsu envisions a continuously evolving platform that remains at the forefront of AI-driven development, fostering an ecosystem that empowers developers, curators, and providers.
-By addressing current challenges and enhancing its capabilities, Jutsu aims to create a more dynamic, collaborative, and efficient platform.